Q3 2025 Report

 Investor Base Narrows

 In Q3 2025, 233 investors participated in Israeli tech funding rounds, representing one of the lowest quarterly totals since Q4 2023.
 This marked a 21% decline compared to Q2 2025 (294 investors) and a 25% decline year on year (311 investors in Q3 2024).
+The contraction in active investors is consistent with the overall reduction in funding rounds and the trend toward fewer, higher-value transactions.

 Global investors accounted for 132 of the participants, down 28% from Q2 and 24% year on year.
 Israeli investors totaled 101, declining more moderately at 10% quarter on quarter and 27% year on year.
 As a result, global investors represented 57% of total participants, a share slightly lower than the previous quarter (62%) but broadly in line with 2024 levels.